-We recently covered the basics of what to pack for your Caribbean cruise, so now we're moving on to the granddaddy of all cruises (well, to me at least!), an always incredible European cruise holiday!
+We recently covered the basics of what to pack for your Caribbean cruise, so now we’re moving on to the granddaddy of all cruises (well, to me at least!), an always incredible European cruise vacation!
 Besides the groups of 4 cruise essentials, we’ll need to adapt our list to include some foreign country necessities.
 Without further ado, here’s a list of what to pack for your European cruise.

 Fabric & Color Basics

 - Cotton, bamboo, and linen are excellent, lightweight fabric choices

 - Try to avoid bringing even your most favorite shirt if it’s a polyester or nylon blend, as it’ll tend to hold in the heat